Courses Archive

 DESCRIPTION

-This course introduces the basic principles of Latin grammar and syntax.
-Lectures and elementary exercises in comprehension and composition will be complemented by reading adapted Latin passages about ancient myth and Roman history.
-The class meets with the lead instructor MWF; discussion sections TR with Teaching Assistants.
-This course continues in the spring with LATI 1020, when we cover the remaining grammar and begin reading original Latin texts.
+This course introduces the basic principles of Latin grammar.
+Elementary exercises in comprehension and composition will be complemented by lectures, during which we read adapted Latin passages about ancient myth and Roman history.
+A plenary session meets with the lead instructor on TR; discussion sections MW meet with teaching assistants.
+This course continues in the spring with LATI 1020, when we cover the remaining grammar and begin reading texts in the original Latin.

 LATI 1030 | FUNDAMENTALS OF LATIN